 Our colleagues at the ATT, have produced a useful summary of the Job Retention Scheme.

-The employment relationship continues through the furlough period and you will continue to have certain obligations – for example, workers may continue to accrue holiday.
-You should therefore not assume that the grant available under the Job Retention Scheme means that ‘furloughing’ has no cost to you – there may well be costs and other considerations that mean that furloughing is not appropriate and you may need to take some employment law advice.
+The main thing to note is that the employment relationship continues through the furlough period and you will continue to have certain obligations – for example, workers may continue to accrue holiday.
+Therefore, you should bear in mind there may still be ongoing costs to you of ‘furloughing’ staff, over and above the employer contributions required under the Job Retention Scheme.
+There may also be other considerations that mean that furloughing is not appropriate and you may need to take some employment law advice.

 You should also not assume that all employees will want to be furloughed in order to access the financial support available.
 In some instances, accepting redundancy for example, may be a better option for them.
 It is something that you may need to discuss and agree individually.

 The scheme, open to most employers across the country, helps cover the cost of wages for any qualifying employees designated as ‘furloughed’ (this is basically anyone was on their employer's payroll and included on an RTI payroll submission to HMRC on or before 19 March 2020).

 For the purposes of the 1 November extension to the scheme, the meaning of 'qualifying employees' is widened, as we explain below.